XOmniverse/chef-cookbook-do-spaces/README.md

 # do-spaces

+Note: This cookbook has not been thoroughly tested!
+Use with caution!
+It should be considered an Alpha and not ready for production use.

 This cookbook adds a do_space resource you can use to create and manipulate DigitalOcean spaces, and to sync the content of a DigitalOcean Space to your local filesystem or vice versa.

 A basic example, which will create the Space 'my-space' if it doesn't exist, and sync the content of the local directory '/website' to the Space directory '/web'.